geerc/www/gkapfham/_posts/2015-07-05-Big-Data-Big-Deal.md

 accurate predictions.
 Let's collaborate across the fields of software engineering and big data to ensure that we have a positive influence on society &mdash; thus proving to be a "bigger deal" together than we would have been on our own.

-This statement was written to support my participation in a panel at the *27th International Conference on Software Engineering and Knowledge Engineering*.

 ### References